AstarNetwork/astar-docs/docs/learn/dapp-staking/protocol-parameters.md

 The threshold a dApp must meet, based on a percentage of the total issuance staked, to enter a tier.
 There are two types of threshold percentages:

-* `Fixed` - A fixed percentage of the total issuance as staked funds, constant and unchanging between periods.
+* `Fixed` - A percentage of the total issuance as staked funds.
-* `Dynamic` - A percentage of the total issuance as staked funds that can change between periods, with a minimum percentage *minimum_required_percentage* that cannot be reduced below.
+* `Dynamic` - A percentage of the total issuance as staked funds.
+This variant includes an additional adjustment in later calculations with a delta based on changes in the number of slots for each era.
+The threshold amount derived cannot drop below a defined minimum percentage, *minimum_required_percentage*.

 ### Price Aggregation Duration